joykwokll/UNV-project4/README.md

 ## Project Brief
 ### Technical Requirements

-- Use MongoDB, Express, React and Node (MERN Stack)
+- Use MongoDB, Express, React and Node (MERN Stack).
 - Have at least 2 related models (with references) and an additional user model with authentication.
 There should be at least 2 types of users.
-- Include all major CRUD functions for at least one of the models
+- Include all major CRUD functions for at least one of the models.
 - Nicely styled front-end with clean & well-formatted CSS, with or without a framework.
-- Deploy your application online, so that it is publically accessible
+- Deploy your application online, so that it is publically accessible.
-- User stories that apply to the functionality of your app, crafted as a team.
+- User stories that apply to the functionality of your app.

 ### Final Deliverables
 - Deployed on Heroku: https://unv-project4.herokuapp.com/